BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

 Note: this replaces the ...

-Or, if VS Code is used, make sure the JSON configurator include path is as the following:
+Alternatively, if VS Code is used, make sure the JSON configurator include path is the following:

 ```
 "includePath": ["${workspaceFolder}/**","/opt/ros/foxy/include" ]